DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 Link bonding devices are created using the ``rte_eth_bond_create`` API which requires a unique device name, the bonding mode, and the socket Id to allocate the bonding device's resources on.
-The other configurable parameters for a bonded device are its member devices, its primary member, a user defined MAC address and transmission policy to use if the device is in balance XOR mode.
+The other configurable parameters for a bonding device are its member devices, its primary member, a user defined MAC address and transmission policy to use if the device is in balance XOR mode.